shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-10-custom-sort.markdown

 ## Using sort:

-Now you want to sort this array in the __ascending order of the middle element of the inner arrays__.All you need to do is:
+Now you want to sort this array in the __ascending order of the middle element of the inner arrays__.
+All you need to do is:

 {% highlight ruby %}
 arr.sort! do |x,y|